Should I buy a riser recliner chair?

 Riser recliner chairs - how much will I pay?

 Single-motor riser recliner chairs start from around £350, but dual-motor chairs range from around £500 to £1,500+, depending on the features, style and fabric chosen.
-Which? conducted a survey in October 2013 and found the average price paid was £899.

 Our tests reveal that you can't always be guided by price alone when it comes to buying a chair.
 See our riser recliner chair reviews for more information.